 Role of Clerk

-Since 2013 another person has been selected to take on the role of clerk serving alongside the Moderator.
-While primarily a supportive role, the clerk is just as vital to proceedings and offers those - whose leadership skills are best utilised behind the scenes - an opportunity to be involved.
+While primarily a supportive role, the clerk is just as vital to proceedings as the Moderator and offers those whose leadership skills are best utilised behind the scenes an opportunity to be involved.

-Hannah Dunlop will begin her role as NYA Clerk in August 2019.
+Hannah Dunlop began her role as NYA Clerk in August 2019.

 Working to support the Moderator, the Clerk is vital to proceedings and is a key player behind the scenes.

-"I'm looking forward to hearing what the delegates have to say on our discussion topics and then working alongside Dana and the Youth Reps to take these thoughts and ideas forward," she added.
+'I'm looking forward to hearing what the delegates have to say on our discussion topics and then working alongside Dana and the Youth Reps to take these thoughts and ideas forward.'